connectrpc/connect-es/packages/connect-node/conformance/README.md

 ## Running conformance tests

-`npm run conformance` - runs all conformance tests for client and server.
+Run `make testnodeconformance` to run all Node conformance tests for both server and client.
+The above command is also available as an npm script: `npm run conformance`.

+The individual tests for server and client can also be run via npm:

-`npm run conformance:client` - runs only client conformance tests.
+`npm run conformance:server`

-`npm run conformance:server` - runs only server conformance tests.
+`npm run conformance:client`